FME Version

 Finally, when the workspace is run on Water_Distribution/wMain, this will be the following output:

 The features in the output dataset have been assigned different colors/weights based on their pipe attributes (size, status, material).
-All of this was done using three Filter actions and a New Attribute action within the SchemaMapper.
+This was done using three Filter actions and a New Attribute action within the SchemaMapper.

 Setting Feature Type Mapping in the Table

-Feature Type mapping can also be included into the Lookup table.
-Using the format attribute fme_feature_type, this example shows how to add Feature Type mapping as new rows, similar to how symbology was created above.
+Feature type mapping can also be included in the Lookup table.
+Using the format attribute fme_feature_type, this example shows how to add feature type mapping as new rows, similar to how symbology was created above.

 Material,St,Diameter,450,LifecycleStatus,Active,fme_feature_type,SmallSteelPipes